The Stunning Stained Glass Light Show at Nasir ol-Molk / Nasir al-Mulk Mosque Iran

 Lights…

-The prayer hall on the north side is separated from the courtyard by seven large stained glass windows.
-Although the sight of the thick white curtains veiling these windows is ghastly, don’t try tugging on them or searching for the caretakers.
+The prayer hall on the north side is separated from the courtyard by seven large stained-glass windows.
+Although the sight of the thick white curtains veiling these windows is ghastly from the outside, don’t try tugging on them or searching for the caretakers.
 Leave them alone and head inside, where everything looks heaps better.

 IMG_4727

 The entire complex lies along an axis that points toward Mecca in Saudi Arabia.
 As such, at breakfast time each day, sunshine bathes the carpets and the fluted pillars in intense blue, red, yellow and pink hues.
-There’s no fuzzy logic at work, just the movement of the earth controlling the light and a few thousand pieces of tinted glass taming it.
-Winter is the prettier season when the low sun means these colours cover more real estate.
+There’s no fuzzy logic at work in this kaleidoscope, just the movement of the earth controlling the light and a few thousand pieces of tinted glass taming it.
+Winter is the prettiest season because the low sun casts more colour everywhere inside–the walls, pillars and carpet are bathed in it.

 The whole place lends itself to beautiful and creative photos, making it a magnet for camera-toting Asians.
 We lurve taking photographs, and there were more than a few Asians around when my friends and I dropped in.